The LEVI Capital fund aims to:

 On 21 February 2023, government launched the FY 22/23 Capability fund.
 The Department for Transport contacted tier 1 local authorities to notify them of their Capability Fund allocation, and authorities would have completed and submitted a proforma to the LEVI Support Body by 10 March 2023 to have received their FY22/23 payment.

 On 30 March 2023, further capability funding was announced for FYs 23/24 and 24/25.
-Local authorities were informed of their funding allocation and are being invited to submit updated proforma then grant documentation to the LEVI Support Body.
+Local authorities were informed of their funding allocation and were invited to submit updated proforma then grant documentation to the LEVI Support Body.
 Information on when 23/24 payments will be made will also be provided.

 Cenex delivers the National EV Insight & Strategy (NEVIS) tool.
 NEVIS supplies reliable, independent, up-to-date information about EVs and EV infrastructure both locally and nationally.